 Preceptors will provide informal and ongoing critiques or feedback to students regarding their performance.
-Formal evaluation of student performance will occur at the 5th week and at the conclusion of the semester.
+Formal evaluation of student performance will occur at the 5th week and at the conclusion of the semester for regular semester courses (i.e., 5287, 5487, 5687) and at the midway point for the clinical immersion and advanced clinical practice courses (i.e., 5888, 5988).
 Each clinical proficiency is graded using a Likert scale ranging from one (1) to five (5).
 Each score on the Likert scale corresponds to specific skills that the ATS must demonstrate to obtain that given score.
 A score of one reflects an inability to complete the skill whereas a score of two, three, four, or five reflects an ability to complete the skill at a below average, average, above average, and outstanding level, respectively.
 Successful completion of the clinical proficiencies includes the proper demonstration or instruction of a skill with a score of 3 or better from the preceptor.

 The clinical proficiency evaluation forms for each level are provided to the ATSs on EValue.
 The ATS is responsible for maintaining and possessing these clinical proficiency evaluation forms on a regular basis.
 At the beginning of the clinical rotation, the preceptor and ATS will review and discuss the clinical proficiency evaluation forms to inform the preceptor about the clinical proficiency mastery accomplished by the student.

 The clinical site and preceptor are evaluated anonymously by Athletic Training Students at the conclusion of the clinical experience.
 All forms are available on EValue.
 The ATS submits these evaluations via E-Value at the end of each clinical experience.
 At the conclusion of the academic year, the Program Director and the Clinical Education Coordinator provide the preceptor with general feedback, maintaining confidentiality, from the evaluation conducted by the ATSs.
 This feedback is provided to assist the preceptor in the improvement of the clinical site.